 Don't run on defaults.

-Every alternative ships with real cons, not just pros.
+Every entry lists the real downsides, not just the upsides.
 Switching email is hard.
 We say so.

 - 02

-Paid services that respect you, free open-source apps, and software you run yourself, all against the same incumbent.
-Most catalogs pick one.
+Paid services that respect you, free open-source apps, and software you can run yourself, all compared against the same big-tech default.

 - 03